Scheffdarthusian/Learning-How-To-Code/README.md

-Things I have learned from FreeCodeCamp and Hyperskills.
-They are basically small projects.
+Marking down things I have learned from FreeCodeCamp and Hyperskills.
+They are basically small projects and solutions I wrote or slutions that I found smart or interesting.